Unlocking the Secrets to a Longer, Stronger Life

 Studies have found that a higher intake of fruits, vegetables, and whole grains, which are often staples of a vegetarian diet, is associated with better cognitive performance and a reduced risk of .

-By adopting a vegetarian diet, you can potentially enhance your and cognitive function, contributing to healthy ageing.
+By adopting a vegetarian diet, you can potentially enhance your muscle health and , contributing to .

 The Significance of Muscle Mass and Exercise in Longevity